 I think K-way sizing is pretty accurate.
 The one I tried was a small and it fitted me nicely, without being too loose or too tight.
 I normally have a small or medium in jacket size, depending on the brand and how many layers I plan on wearing underneath.

 Want to get your own K-Way?
-You can on Amazon!
+Click here to check prices.

 K-Way offered me a free Claudette Klassic rain jacket to test.
 What I think of it is entirely based on my experience wearing the jacket.
 Links to the jacket in this post are affiliate links.
 That means that if you purchase something though these links, I earn a small commission at no extra cost to you.
 Thanks for supporting the blog!